manishasingh2919/terriblyTinyTalesAssignment/README.md

 This tells Webpack development server to proxy our API requests to our API server, given that our Express server is running on **localhost:5000**

 ## Basic Work Flow
->Frontend is devloped in [React Js](https://reactjs.org/) where a textbox which accepts a number input N with a Submit button.
+>->Frontend is devloped in [React Js](https://reactjs.org/) where a textbox which accepts a number input N with a Submit button.<br>
-Value N is the parsed to backend which is developed on [Node.Js](https://nodejs.org/) and [yarn](https://yarnpkg.com/) as an package manager is used.
+->Value N is the parsed to backend which is developed on [Node.Js](https://nodejs.org/) and [yarn](https://yarnpkg.com/) as an package manager is used.<br>
-At backend, file stored at url is fetched, read and processed for giving a sorted value of words and their frequency of occurrence in the file.
+->At backend, file stored at url is fetched, read and processed for giving a sorted value of words and their frequency of occurrence in the file.<br>
-Then on the basis of value N it  return the top N most frequently occurring words in this file.
+->Then on the basis of value N it  return the top N most frequently occurring words in this file.<br>
-At last all the array of data according to value N is parsed to client side which display the top N words and their frequency of occurrence in the frontend, in a tabular format.
+->At last all the array of data according to value N is parsed to client side which display the top N words and their frequency of occurrence in the frontend, in a tabular format.

 ## Test Cases and Screenshots
 **Frontend Layout**